 President of the Japan Association for Infectious Diseases (JAID) and Deputy Director of Kurashiki Central Hospital Nao Ishida warned people to continue taking preventive measures.
 Mr. Ishida also emphasized that the risk of influenza A is gradually decreasing but could be replaced by influenza B, so the epidemic situation still needs to be closely monitored.

 Kagoshima University Hospital said that during the 2024 flu season, the number of patients hospitalized with pneumonia or flu complications was only 25.
-However, during the 2025 flu season, as of the end of January, that number had nearly tripled to 72.
+However, during the 2025 flu season, by the end of January alone, that number had nearly tripled to 72.

-NHK reported that the 2025 flu season is putting great pressure on hospitals, especially in Tokyo and some major cities in Japan.
+NHK reported that the 2025 flu epidemic is putting great pressure on hospitals, especially in Tokyo and some major cities in Japan.

 Due to the increasing number of patients, many hospitals are overloaded and lacking beds.

-Drug shortage could cost up to 6,300 billion yen
+Drug shortage could cause damage of up to 6,300 billion yen

 Japanese experts estimate that if the cost of flu treatment and the negative impact on the economy due to sick leave are included, the 2025 flu season could cause losses of up to 6.3 trillion yen.

-Sawai Pharmaceutical, a generic drug maker based in Osaka, halted the supply of flu capsules and syrups to medical facilities in early January 2025.
-The company said that since mid-December 2024, demand for the respective drugs has surged, making it unable to keep up.
+In early January 2025, Sawai Pharmaceutical, a generic drug maker based in Osaka, halted the supply of flu capsules and syrups to medical facilities.
+The company said that since mid-December 2024, the demand for the respective drugs has increased so much that they have been unable to keep up.

-According to data from the Japanese health agency in November 2024, this drug accounts for about 25% of the total supply of flu drugs at medical facilities.
+According to data from Japanese health authorities in November 2024, this drug accounts for about 25% of the total supply of flu drugs at medical facilities.

 Faced with the shortage, Japanese authorities have asked clinics, hospitals and pharmacies to only order according to actual needs and to consider using drugs from other pharmaceutical companies to avoid shortages.